2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

             alt="Line chart of GPU utilization during the workshop" caption="GPU load during the tutorial, taught by Eric Van Dusen and Sean Morris of UC Berkeley for CloudBank Classroom.
 Chart from [our write-up](../blog/2026/t4-gpu-timeslicing/index.md)." >}}
         CloudBank Classroom taught [Teaching in the AI Classroom](https://events.internet2.edu/website/89730/tutorials/) at the NAIRR annual meeting on a GPU-enabled hub.
-        The cloud provider could not supply one GPU per learner, so learners shared GPUs, sized from measurements beforehand, and the tutorial ran without issues.
+        The cloud provider could not supply one GPU per learner, so learners shared GPUs.
+        We measured how much GPU each learner needed beforehand, and the tutorial ran without problems.
         [How GPU sharing works](../blog/2026/t4-gpu-timeslicing/index.md) is on our blog.
         {{< /hub-example >}}

         {{< hub-example id="genai" community="Responsible Gen-AI for NASA Earthdata" url="https://responsible-genai.hackweek.io/"
-            heading="Jupyter AI and coding agents, inside the hub" image="/images/communities/responsible-genai-hackweek.png"
+            heading="Jupyter AI and coding agents inside the hub" image="/images/communities/responsible-genai-hackweek.png"
             alt="Landing page of the Responsible Gen-AI for NASA Earthdata 2026 hackweek, August 24 to 28 in Seattle" caption="The [hackweek site](https://responsible-genai.hackweek.io/), by the UW eScience Institute.
 Tutorials cover coding agents, context engineering, Model Context Protocol servers, and agent sandboxing." >}}
         In August 2026 the UW eScience Institute, NASA Earthdata, and CryoCloud ran a five-day hackweek in Seattle on using generative AI for NASA Earth data responsibly.
         Participants worked on the CryoCloud hub, where the CryoCloud team [built an image](https://github.com/CryoInTheCloud/image-cryo-python-AI) with a Jupyter AI pre-release and [a coding agent](https://github.com/2i2c-org/infrastructure/pull/8905) that runs against [open-weight models hosted by the NSF National Research Platform](https://nrp.ai/llms/).
-        This is early work, and communities are still learning how to incorporate generative AI in their hubs responsibly.
+        This is early work, and communities are still learning how best to use generative AI in their hubs.
         {{< /hub-example >}}

         {{< hub-example id="share" community="Project Pythia" url="https://projectpythia.org/"
-            heading="Reproduce an analysis from a link"
-            stat="30+" stat_label="geoscience cookbooks, each with a launch button that runs it in the browser" image="/images/communities/pythia-cookbook-gallery.png"
+            heading="Run a published analysis from a link" stat="30+" stat_label="geoscience cookbooks, each with a launch button that runs it in the browser" image="/images/communities/pythia-cookbook-gallery.png"
             alt="The Project Pythia cookbook gallery with cards for several cookbooks" caption="[The Project Pythia cookbook gallery](https://cookbooks.projectpythia.org/).
-Cookbooks are binderized so each can run in the cloud with one click." >}}
+Each cookbook has a launch button, so it runs in the cloud with one click." >}}
         Project Pythia's cookbooks are complete, re-runnable analyses.
-        Each opens on a [BinderHub](/platform/#sharing), so a reader can run it without installing anything, and cookbooks that need more compute than GitHub provides are [executed on the Pythia Binder](https://projectpythia.org/cookbook-guide/) instead.
+        Each opens on a [BinderHub](/platform/#sharing), so a reader can run it without installing anything.
+        Cookbooks that need more compute than GitHub provides [run on the Pythia Binder](https://projectpythia.org/cookbook-guide/) instead.
         Pythia's Binder runs on [NSF Jetstream2](https://jetstream-cloud.org/).
         [How we deployed it](../blog/2025/jetstream-binderhub/index.md) is on our blog.
         {{< /hub-example >}}

         {{< hub-example id="network" community="CloudBank Classroom" url="https://www.cloudbank.org/training/access-cloudbank-classroom"
-            heading="Funded networks of hubs that share the same workflow" stat="~70" stat_label="hubs run from one shared configuration" image="/images/communities/cloudbank-hub-logos.png"
+            heading="Networks of hubs that share one setup" stat="~70" stat_label="hubs run from one shared configuration" image="/images/communities/cloudbank-hub-logos.png"
             alt="Logos of two dozen colleges and universities with CloudBank Classroom hubs"